 This is why women often end up with designer kitchens and bathrooms while the men get a man cave.
 Keep in mind that just as your relationship cannot be compared to that of your friends or family, neither can the design theme of your home.

 You do not have to follow the recommendations of TV or magazine designers as to how your home should look.
 Shop for the cabinets, carpeting, paint, wall covering and more that makes you both feel good about being home.

 Share the Work and the Upkeep

 Men, your wives can wield a nail gun and use a tape measure just as good as you can.
 Sometimes, maybe even better.
-Women, your husbands can cook up a delicious meal even if propane and wood smokers are not involved.
+Women, your husbands can cook up a delicious meal even if propane and wood or electric smokers are not involved.

 All of the work of renovations and the daily chores should equally be shared.
 If you have a skill your partner does not, be a patient teacher rather than taking an it’s-quicker-if-I-do-it-myself attitude.

 This goes whether the tools involved have sharp edges or not.
 At the end of the day, you both will be satisfied that the work is done and you completed it together.

 When you go together to buy anything from new power tools to a new vacuum cleaner, make sure the tools you use in and around your home are compatible for both of you.
 If you want to be really romantic, present your partner with a new tool that fits them like a glove.
 In fact, some good-fitting working gloves in his and her sizes are a good idea.